Keipara/Keipara/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my portfolio.
+- 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning python
 - 👯 looking to collaborate on fullstack projects
 - 🤔 I’m looking for help with DS & A